Located on Via degli Staderari, between the Pantheon and Navona Square, the Fontana dei Libri was built in 1927 by Pietro Lombardi.

 The steelyards builders, who had their workshops here, were the manufacturers of steel scales, those with a single pan and an opposing weight.
 The Fontana dei Libri, however, is linked to the old name of the street, originally called Via dell'Università, recalling the ancient Palazzo della Sapienza, the seat of the University, then transferred to the Rione Trastevere.

 The fountain is enclosed in a niche and has a deer's head - the emblem of the Rione Sant'Eustachio - between four ancient books placed on two side shelves.
 The water flows from two spouts in the shape of bookmarks and from the two upper volumes, symbolizing the knowledge that flows incessantly from the greatness of the books.
 The ancient texts remember the old Sapienza University; the fountain is on the side of the Palazzo della Sapienza, where the State Archives is today.
 Above is the symbol of the Medici family, owner of Palazzo Madama, located in front of the fountain.

-The inscription in the center, S. EVSTACCHIO – R IV, should correspond to the name and numbering of the Rione, but it is wrong since S. Eustachio corresponds to Rione VIII and not to Rione IV.
+In the center of the fountain, you can read S. EVSTACCHIO – R IV.
+This engraving should correspond to the name and numbering of the rioni, which, however, is wrong because the Rione Sant'Eustachio is the VIII and not the IV.

 To find out about all accessibility services, visit the Rome accessible section.